Here’s a look at Iran’s nuclear capabilities.

 January 20, 2014 - Iran’s nuclear spokesman Behrouz Kamalvandi tells state-run news agency IRNA that Iran has started suspending high levels of uranium enrichment.

 January 20, 2014 - The European Union announces that it has suspended certain sanctions against Iran for six months.
-The move is part of a deal in which Iran has agreed to suspend high levels of uranium enrichment.

 February 20, 2014 - Following talks in Vienna, EU foreign policy chief Catherine Ashton and Iranian Foreign Minister Mohammad Javad Zarif announce that a deal on the framework for comprehensive negotiations over Tehran’s nuclear program has been reached.